input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

 - _Mainchain to sidechain transfer._ Offchain code should observe transactions which burn `ScToken` noting the amount burned and the sidechain recipient in the redeemer.
-With this information, the sidechain node should mint the corresponding amount in the sidechain.
+With this information, the sidechain node should mint the corresponding amount on the sidechain.

 - _Sidechain to mainchain transfer._ At certain points in time, sidechain nodes bundle up all sidechain transactions which transfer tokens to the mainchain